 Our departure from Los Angeles has been delayed a day, thanks to the arrival of 2018’s first storm.
 Flash flood warnings have been up all morning, and the freeway that would have brought us to Union Station — Highway 101 — lost 30 miles to water and mud.

 We soldiered on for a bit, trying to catch our bus at its second stop in Hollywood, but we ended up rebooking the tickets to tomorrow for a minimal charge.

 This weather comes as a surprise.
-I know Los Angeles as relentless sunshine, and the California drought has persisted in the background of both my trips to the US.
+I know Los Angeles as relentless sunshine, and the California drought has persisted in the background of both my trips to the city.
 Obviously, that’s the cursory knowledge of an occasional resident.
-Even my internal map of the county is a patchwork of tourist spots and my relatives’ favorite holes-in-the-wall.
+Even my internal map of the area is a patchwork of tourist spots and my relatives’ favorite holes-in-the-wall.

 A trip built around family takes on different contours than the ones you take as a tourist.
 You don’t go in blind, but what you see does carry the tint of your relatives’ perspectives, and that’s a blindness in itself.

 I don’t say that as an indictment, just an acknowledgment: how you occupy a place will always be a subjective, personal thing, and guides, by their nature, surface specific sights, details, experiences from the endless, living swirl of your destination.